 You head over to your client’s office to show off your first round of logo mockups — and then it happens.
 You accidentally knock your large coffee onto the keyboard of your client’s brand new 15-inch business laptop.
 Now they’re asking you to pay several thousand dollars to replace it.

-For accidents like these, General Liability insurance for designers will cover the costs of property damage — saving you from having to pay out of pocket.
+For accidents like these, liability insurance for designers will cover the costs of property damage — saving you from having to pay out of pocket.

 A rapidly growing business wants to bring you on as a consultant to help them scale up their operations.
 You’ve made it to the final pool of candidates they’re considering hiring.
 You have all the credentials necessary to stand out as the right person for the job—almost.